 Weekend in Xutsnoowú Aaní On the cusp of March and April, an inspired and inspiring group of teachers, organizers and…2023 | Richard Carstensen | 41 pages

-A new mantra for Discovery naturalists
+A mantra for Discovery naturalists

 Why did Áak’w Kwáan live here in the depths of the Little Ice Age?
 Why do we continue to live here in the age of Costco and electric cars?
-Why (and when) did Aangóon, isthmus town (thumbnail, right) become established on the spit enclosing Xunyéi, northwind tidal current (Mitchell Bay)?
+Why (and when) did Aangóon, isthmus town (thumbnail, upper right) become established on the spit enclosing Xunyéi, northwind tidal current (Mitchell Bay)?

 Since 2013, that guiding question, Why do we live here, underlies almost everything I do these days.
 For example, in June 2018, Steve Merli and I taught 2 complementary courses for teachers on local landforms, and on habitats and succession.
 Throughout, we kept bringing attentions back to the human connections to these classic natural history studies.
 So, not only what geologic forces created this place, or what biotic trends led to this unique forest or wetland habitat—-but who lived or foraged here, and why?

 ‘Syllabus’ for a course at Hoonah, 2014-15 Seems high time I got this and several other ‘scoping’ documents out there…2014: updates 2023 | Richard Carstensen | 66 pages

 Twenty-seven crossings of Ḵaalahéenak’u North Douglas Highway’s irritating dead-end has always seemed an affront to public-spirited builders.
 According to Dan…1985 | Dan Bishop | 34 pages